JimGeist/sb_36-04-17_GroupChat_SocketsExercise/README.md

 Focus of the exercise was to explore good OO design for a sophisticated application and also to get hands-on practice with websockets.

-"*The goal of this exercise is to read and understand the code, if you’d like, there are some additional features you can implement."
+"*The goal of this exercise is to read and understand the code, if you’d like, there are some additional features you can implement.*"

 ## Additional Details